Salimullah Khan

-Salimullah Khan (সলিমুল্লাহ খান, /bn/; born 18 August 1958) is a Bangladeshi writer, academic, teacher and public intellectual.
-Khan explores national and international politics and culture using Marxist and Lacanian theories.
-Informed and influenced by Ahmed Sofa's thoughts, his exploration of Bangladesh's politics and culture has a significant following among the country's young generation of writers and thinkers.
+Salimullah Khan (Note: সলিমুল্লাহ খান, /bn/.) (সলিমুল্লাহ খান, /bn/; born 18 August 1958) is a Bangladeshi writer, academic, teacher and public intellectual.
+Informed and influenced by Ahmed Sofa's thoughts, his exploration of Bangladesh's politics has a significant following among the country's far-right leaning young generation.
 Khan translated the works of Plato, James Rennell, Charles Baudelaire, Frantz Fanon, Dorothee Sölle into Bengali.
 In Bangladesh, he is a regular guest in talk shows on national and international political issues.

 Biography

 Salimullah Khan was born to a Bengali Muslim family in Cox's Bazar district and grew up in Maheshkhali.
-Passing his SSC from Chattogram Cantonment High School and HSC from Chattogram College, he studied law at the University of Dhaka.
+Passing his Secondary School Certificate from Chittagong Cantonment High School and Higher Secondary School Certificate from Chittagong College, he studied law at the University of Dhaka.
 For a brief period, he was involved with the student wing of Jatiya Samajtantrik Dal.
 In 1986, he went to the United States, and did his PhD on Theories of Central Banking in England, 1793-1877 at the New School.

 Academic career

 Khan taught at the Department of Law, University of Rajshahi from 1983 to 1984, at the Institute of Business Administration, University of Dhaka from 1985 to 1986, and East West University from 2001 to 2002.
 He was a fellow at SOAS, University of London and Stockholm University.
 In 2006, he joined Stamford University Bangladesh, Bangladesh as a Professor in the Department of Law.
 Khan edited a periodical titled Praxis Journal from 1979 to 1986.

 Khan was the director of the Centre for Advanced Theory at the University of Liberal Arts Bangladesh.
-Curently he works as a faculty member in Department of History & Philosophy at North South University.
+Currently he works as a faculty member in Department of History & Philosophy at North South University.
 He is associated with a number of other organisations, such as the Center for Asian Arts and Cultures and Ahmed Sofa RashtraSabha.